awsdocs/amazon-workspaces-administration-guide/doc_source/workspace-maintenance.md

 ## Maintenance Windows for AutoStop WorkSpaces<a name="autostop-maintenance"></a>

 AutoStop WorkSpaces are started automatically once a month in order to install important updates\.
-Starting on the third Monday of the month, and for up to two weeks, the maintenance window is open each day from about 00h00 to 05h00, in the time zone of the AWS Region for the WorkSpace\.
+Beginning on the third Monday of the month, and for up to two weeks, the maintenance window is open each day from about 00h00 to 05h00, in the time zone of the AWS Region for the WorkSpace\.
 The WorkSpace can be maintained on any one day in the maintenance window\.

 During the time period when the WorkSpace is undergoing maintenance, the state of the WorkSpace is set to `MAINTENANCE`\.

-Although you cannot modify the time zone used for maintaining AutoStop WorkSpaces, you can disable the maintenance window for your AutoStop WorkSpaces as follows\.
+Although you cannot modify the time zone that is used for maintaining AutoStop WorkSpaces, you can disable the maintenance window for your AutoStop WorkSpaces as follows\.
 If you disable maintenance mode, your WorkSpaces are not rebooted and do not enter the `MAINTENANCE` state\.

 **To disable maintenance mode**